jenkinsci/vectorcast-execution-plugin/README.md

 ### Single Job

-**Single** creates a single Jenkins job to build/execute and (optionally) report on all environments in a VectorCAST/VectorCAST Project.
+**Single** creates a single Jenkins job to build/execute and (optionally) report on all environments in a VectorCAST Project.

 ![](docs/images/single.png)

 ### Pipeline Job

-**Pipeline** creates a Jenkins Pipeline job to build/execute and (optionally) report on all environments in a VectorCAST/VectorCAST Project in parallel.
+**Pipeline** creates a Jenkins Pipeline job to build/execute and (optionally) report on all environments in a VectorCAST Project in parallel.

 :warning:*Pipeline jobs require VectorCAST 2018 as a minimum version and VectorCAST 2019SP3 to perform parallel execution on a single VectorCAST Project*